svadhera11/ResidualPropagation/README.md

 This folder contains the implementation of the basic RP algorithm, which uses only the graph structure:

-- `main.py`: Core implementation of the standard RP algorithm (Algorithm 1 in the paper)
+- `main.py`: Core implementation of the standard RP algorithm
-- `main1.py` and `main2.py`: Variants with different experimental settings
+- `main1.py` and `main2.py`: Variants with RK$ and complementation settings respectively
 - `dataset.py`: Dataset loading and processing
 - `eval.py`: Evaluation metrics and utilities
 - `utils.py`: Helper functions for graph processing, logging, etc.